fivetran/fivetran_sdk/README.md

 Our READMEs for [source connectors](tools/source-connector-tester/) and [destination connectors](tools/destination-connector-tester/) will take you through setting up the local test environment.

-> To run an example connector from `examples` directory, follow the README specific to the example.
+> NOTE: To run an example connector from the `examples` directory, follow the README specific to the example.

 ### Other Examples
 You can look at the following public repos to see how other partners have built their connectors: